Design comparison

 Marked as helpful1@Ryan-HemrickPosted over 1 year ago@vanzasetia Thank you for your feedback!
 I was wondering about how to handle inline SVGs for accessibility!
 Thanks!

-0 - @MelvinAguilarPosted over 1 year ago
+0 - @MelvinAguilarPosted almost 2 years ago

 Hello there π.
 Good job on completing the challenge !